the-turing-way/the-turing-way/book/website/reproducible-research/overview/overview-barriers.md

 You can consider computational reproducibility as being necessary but not sufficient for high quality research.
 A critical approach is needed, rather than naively using existing software or implementing statistical methods without understanding what they do.
 See, for example, [a discussion](https://ryxcommar.com/2019/08/30/scikit-learns-defaults-are-wrong) in August 2019 about whether the default settings for Scikit-learn's implementation of logistic regression are misleading to new users.
-Interperability and interoperability are required to properly evaulate the original research and to strengthen findings.
+Interpretability and interoperability are required to properly evaulate the original research and to strengthen findings.

 ## Takes time